benjones/autoparsed/README.md

 See the [example](example/) folder for an example that makes use of it.

-You can run the example code with `dub run autoparsed:autoparsedExample` which will lex and parse S-expressions.
+You can run the example code with `dub run :example` which will lex and parse S-expressions.
 Check out [the sexp grammar](example/sexpGrammar.d) to see how to use the library.